Is First Solar Inc (FSLR) Sign - GuruFocus.com

-First Solar Inc (FSLR, Financial) has experienced a daily loss of -5.58% and a three-month loss of -10.31%.
-With an Earnings Per Share (EPS) of 1.46, the question arises: is the stock significantly overvalued?
-This article delves into the valuation analysis of First Solar (FSLR) to provide a comprehensive insight.
+Despite a daily loss of -2.93% and a 3-month decline of -8.06%, First Solar Inc (FSLR, Financial) reported an Earnings Per Share (EPS) (EPS) of 1.46.
+This raises the question: Is the stock significantly overvalued?
+To answer this, we delve into a comprehensive valuation analysis of First Solar (FSLR).
+We invite you to read on and explore our findings.

-First Solar designs and manufactures solar photovoltaic panels, modules, and systems for utility-scale development projects.
-The company's solar modules use cadmium telluride to convert sunlight into electricity, a process known as thin-film technology.
-As the world's largest thin-film solar module manufacturer, First Solar has production lines in Vietnam, Malaysia, the United States, and India.
+First Solar Inc (FSLR, Financial) is a global leader in the design and manufacture of solar photovoltaic panels, modules, and systems for utility-scale development projects.
+The company uses cadmium telluride, a thin-film technology, to convert sunlight into electricity.
+With production lines in Vietnam, Malaysia, the United States, and India, First Solar stands as the world's largest thin-film solar module manufacturer.

-With the stock price at $199.64 per share, it significantly exceeds the GF Value of $98.5, suggesting that First Solar (FSLR, Financial) may be overvalued.
-This valuation analysis integrates financial assessment with essential company details to offer a profound exploration of the company's value.
+At a stock price of $193.97, First Solar (FSLR, Financial) has a market cap of $20.70 billion, significantly higher than its GF Value of $98.5.
+This discrepancy forms the basis of our valuation analysis.

-The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical multiples, an internal adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line provides an overview of the stock's fair trading value.
-If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
-Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.
+The GF Value is a unique measure of a stock's intrinsic value, incorporating historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates.
+The GF Value Line provides a visual representation of the stock's fair value.

+First Solar (FSLR, Financial) appears to be significantly overvalued based on our GF Value.
+This conclusion is derived from three key factors: historical multiples, an internal adjustment factor based on the company's past business growth, and analyst estimates of future business performance.
+If the stock's price is significantly above the GF Value Line, the stock may be overvalued and have poor future returns.
+Conversely, if the stock's price is significantly below the GF Value Line, the stock may be undervalued and have high future returns.

 Financial Strength

-Investing in companies with low financial strength could result in permanent capital loss.
-Therefore, it's crucial to review a company's financial strength before deciding to buy shares.
-First Solar has a cash-to-debt ratio of 3.9, ranking better than 60.99% of companies in the Semiconductors industry.
-Based on this, GuruFocus ranks First Solar's financial strength as 9 out of 10, indicating a strong balance sheet.
+Companies with poor financial strength pose a high risk of permanent capital loss.
+To avoid this, it's crucial to review a company's financial strength before deciding to purchase shares.
+Key indicators of financial strength include the cash-to-debt ratio and interest coverage.
+First Solar has a cash-to-debt ratio of 3.9, ranking better than 61.03% of companies in the Semiconductors industry.
+The overall financial strength of First Solar is 9 out of 10, indicating strong financial health.

 Profitability and Growth

-Investing in profitable companies, especially those demonstrating consistent profitability over the long term, poses less risk.
-First Solar has been profitable for 6 of the past 10 years.
-Over the past twelve months, the company had a revenue of $3 billion and Earnings Per Share (EPS) of $1.46.
-Its operating margin is 3.39%, which ranks worse than 62.38% of companies in the Semiconductors industry.
-Overall, GuruFocus ranks First Solar's profitability at 6 out of 10, indicating fair profitability.
+Investing in profitable companies, especially those with consistent profitability over the long term, is generally less risky.
+Companies with high profitability margins are typically safer investments than those with low profit margins.
+First Solar has been profitable 6 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $3 billion and an Earnings Per Share (EPS) (EPS) of $1.46.
+Its operating margin is 3.39%, ranking worse than 62.31% of companies in the Semiconductors industry.
+Overall, First Solar's profitability is ranked 6 out of 10, indicating fair profitability.

-One of the most crucial factors in a company's valuation is growth.
+Long-term stock performance is closely correlated with growth, one of the most important factors in the valuation of a company.
 Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of First Solar is -5.5%, ranking worse than 82.56% of companies in the Semiconductors industry.
-However, the 3-year average EBITDA growth is 36.7%, ranking better than 68.18% of companies in the industry.
+The average annual revenue growth of First Solar is -5.5%, ranking worse than 82.58% of companies in the Semiconductors industry.
+However, the 3-year average EBITDA growth is 36.7%, ranking better than 68.18% of companies in the Semiconductors industry.

 ROIC vs WACC

-Another method of determining the profitability of a company is to compare its return on invested capital (ROIC) to the weighted average cost of capital (WACC).
-The ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-The WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, First Solar's ROIC is 1.88, and its WACC is 11.14.
+Evaluating a company's profitability can also be achieved by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
+During the past 12 months, First Solar's ROIC was 1.88 while its WACC came in at 11.14.

 Conclusion

-In summary, the stock of First Solar (FSLR, Financial) is believed to be significantly overvalued.
+In conclusion, the stock of First Solar Inc (FSLR, Financial) appears to be significantly overvalued.
 The company's financial condition is strong, and its profitability is fair.
 Its growth ranks better than 68.18% of companies in the Semiconductors industry.
 To learn more about First Solar stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.